 Mount Pleasant walks:

-• Walk over the Ravenel Bridge for iconic harbor views
+- Walk across the Ravenel Bridge for iconic harbor views

 Downtown Charleston walks: